“Why are you visiting Ireland?”

 We first ate here in 2011 when visiting Ireland on an Adventures by Disney tour.
 It was recommended to us by my college classmate.
 We loved it, so much so that we ate there twice.
 We NEVER do that in a city we’ve never been because there are usually so many different places to eat.

-The specialty here is boxty, a potato based flour, and they make dumplings or pancakes out of it.
-The pancakes they serve stuffed with various meats, like an Irish burrito.
+The specialty here is boxty, a potato-based flour, and they make dumplings or pancakes out of it.
+The pancakes they serve are then stuffed with various meats, sort of like an Irish burrito.
 We’ve been unable to find ANYWHERE in the U.S. that even makes the stuff.

 Dahl & DiLuca